 If you’re not seeing any results, remember that most people won’t notice any changes until around eight weeks of consistent use [5].
 It will also take up to four months before you start seeing new hair starting to grow.

 Minoxidil is an easy topical solution to apply to your scalp.
-But, depending on the formula that you’re using, the application may be slightly different.
+However, depending on the formula that you’re using, the application may be slightly different.
 Find out how to apply Minoxidil and the various types of solution.

 After you’ve applied the product, you need to let it dry completely before doing anything else with it.
 The two formulas can also stain bed linen, so it’s best not to go to sleep before the product has completely dried.